deepaktalwardt/interview-prep-cpp/README.md

 #### AlgoExpert
 146. :large_blue_circle: :star: [permutations.cpp](AlgoExpert/permutations.cpp) _Hint: (1: Better) With the first number fixed, create permutations for all other numbers by swapping them.
 Once you're at the end of the list, you have found one permutation.
 (2: Worse) Take an element out of the array, create permutations of all others, and append element to each permutation._

+#### LeetCode
+147. :large_blue_circle: :star: [22-generate-parentheses.cpp](LeetCode/22-generate-parentheses.cpp) _Hint: Recursively add either '(' or ')' depending on which one is available.
+Add to the result once the length of current permutation hits 2*n._